scienmanas/CertiMailer/README.md

 ## Feautres under development

 - [ ] Support for both template pdf and png
-- [ ] Add a GUI probably a tkinter or shell maybe a data uploading option too
+- [x] Add a GUI probably a tkinter or shell maybe a data uploading option too
 - [ ] console for sending confirmation
 - [ ] Retrying to those not sent, maintain list
 - [ ] Read mail by api and check if mail not send is received when sender id is wrong (thinking, not confirmed)

+Add commands:
+chmod +x certimailer.sh
+./certimailer.sh